What Is ISO 14001 Certification?

 Continual Improvement

-ISO 14001 is not about perfection — it’s about structured, risk-based environmental management.
+ISO 14001 is not about achieving perfection.
+It is about disciplined, risk-based environmental governance.

 Aerospace and defense suppliers